 Consistency in Routine

 As someone who thrives with routine and consistency, this was also important to me.
-Each morning I can go to the gym, walk my dog, stretch and write blog posts, all before I go to work.
+Each morning I can go to the gym, walk my dog, stretch, and write blog posts, all before I go to work.
 Each night I can maintain my same skincare routine and have the energy to cook a healthy dinner.
 Post-clinical take-out and skipping the gym was the death of my health working 12s.
 On Sunday I can grocery shop and meal prep for the week.

 My personal health really thrives on consistency and routine.
 That just falls off my plate when I am working different days each week and long hours that leave me exhausted.
 This isn’t the same for everyone, I realize.
 However, it is something to consider that you might have less energy to do the things that keep you healthy.
 Your shifts also change week to week so it’s harder to block your weeks.
-If you are someone that is indifferent about routine, working inpatient 12s might be nicer.
+If you are someone who is indifferent about routine, working inpatient 12s might be nicer.
 If you are also someone who thrives in routine, working a more consistent schedule may pay off.